Software development and stewardship for commons and community oriented open source projects

 - support people without my privileges - I was born with many privileges which gave me access to many things and I see part of my duty from that is to widen access to those things

 I currently have no other income than what is listed here from these projects, I have a small amount of savings (a few thousand) which I am slowly depleting.
-I am aiming for an income of around 600EUR/month, which I can live comfortably with on a day-to-day basis.
-This would allow me to reduce my wondering about whether I'm on the right pathway, and feel that what I'm doing is valued.
+I am aiming for a modest income that allows me to live comfortably with on a day-to-day basis using a resourceful approach to life, I am in a wealthy area and still experimenting, so not sure how much this is, but aiming for less than £1000/month, ideally more like £600/month.

 If I can reach this income (either from personal donations here, or from donations to the individual projects), then I can continue supporting these projects to continue running and develop further.
 All the benefits from these projects are always freely available for anyone.